bohoro/Navigation/Report.md

 The core algorithm is that of a Deep Q-Network (DQN).
 My DQN combines Reinforcement Learning with Deep Learning with fixed targets and experience replay per the DeepMind research[1].
 In addition, it adds Double Q-learning component to avoid overestimates in my action values[2].
 Finally, an optional experimental version of Prioritized Experience Replay component was implemented by not used in the final solution[3].

 At the core of the learning algorithm was a neural network.
-It contained -- to do--
+It contained 4 Linear layers witrh output of 128, 64, 32, and 4.
+All non-final layers used relu activation.

 #### Hyper Parameters used

---to do--
+The agent used the following paramaeters and hyper parameters.

+The size of the buffer for replay experiences
+* BUFFER_SIZE = int(1e5)

+The minibatch size used for learning from expereince
+* BATCH_SIZE = 64

+The discpount factor for the bellman equation.
+* GAMMA = 0.99

+Interpolation parameter used in the soft update
+* TAU = 1e-3

+Learning rate used in the Adam optimizer
+* LR = 5e-4

+If enough samples are in the buffer, this is how often the learning stpe is executed
+* UPDATE_EVERY = 4

+Training output is below.

 ```
 Training Agent